weimin17/SemEval2019-task1/README.md

 In the post-evaluation stage, our improved systems are ranked first in three tracks ( French-20K-Open, English-20K-Open and English-Wiki-Open) and second in the other four tracks.

+If you make use of this software, please cite the following paper:

+Weimin Lyu, Sheng Huang, Abdul Rafae Khan,Shengqiang Zhang, Weiwei Sun, and Jia Xu.
+2019.CUNY-PKU parser at SemEval-2019 Task 1: Cross-lingual semantic parsing with UCCA.
+In Proc. of SemEval-2019.